What Are the Best American Made Pipeline Tools?Lowell Corporation

 Have you ever had a maintenance hole covered with dirt, grease, or oil?
 If the answer is yes, you know how easily it can be for workers to slip and fall while climbing over the cover.
 Many people sustained severe injuries by falling into a hole because they could not see where they were going due to obstruction from dirt and petroleum products.

-Below the lid of a utility hole, gas and methane can collect to explosive levels.
+Gas and methane can collect explosive levels below the lid of a utility hole.
 These gases may cause an explosion with just one spark from a simple tool like a hammer or wrench.
 In addition to this danger, workers may become overwhelmed by escaping gases during removal; therefore, you must take proper precautions.

 Imagine that your tower crane is in an emergency and needs a new camera head.
 You’d need to hire a specialized company to do it for you in the old days since it’s a dangerous job.
-But with the proper lowering rope, combined with the engineer’s skills (and some safety devices), it can safely place the camera at any required height (up to 300 meters).
+But with the proper lowering rope and the engineer’s skills (and some safety devices), it can safely place the camera at any required height (up to 300 meters).

 Clearing dirt around the opening is essential before removing a maintenance hole cover.
 When you remove the lid, the last thing you want is a mound of dirt pouring into the maintenance hole structure and onto the pipeline trough below.
 Shovels have many valuable functions, including uncovering buried maintenance holes and cleaning the maintenance hole ring before lid replacement.

 Workers should look into a maintenance hole at the start of any pipeline inspection to determine flow and structural conditions.
 Because maintenance hole structures can be deep and dark, flashlights provide workers with the necessary light.
 With illumination, you can estimate the depth of the design and determine whether you need any special tools or equipment for entry.
-If a flashlight is not available, you can use a mirror to reflect sunlight directly into the maintenance hole.
+If a flashlight is unavailable, you can use a mirror to reflect sunlight into the maintenance hole directly.

 You can guarantee one thing with pipeline tools – repairs.
 In one form or another, repairs need to happen regularly.
 Rather than limp back to the yard, you can perform most repairs in the field.
 A toolkit with tools that match the camera system can mean the difference between a productive day and a wasted day.
-We recommend inspecting the toolkit regularly to ensure that the right tools are available when needed.
+We recommend inspecting the toolkit regularly to ensure the right socket sizes are available.

 Ready to save time and money on